 Michael Rizzo, as the Chief Risk Officer of the Federal Home Loan Bank of Pittsburgh, is responsible for the oversight of the Bank's risk function, which includes market risk; model risk; operations and compliance risk; and credit risk to members, counterparties and structured credit.
 He is a member of the Bank's Executive Committee and the chair of the Risk Management Committee.
 Previously, Mr. Rizzo served as Chief Risk Officer for the U.S. residential mortgage lending unit of GMAC ResCap and Chief Credit Officer for Ally (GMAC) Bank.
 Prior experience includes 15 years of risk and portfolio management experience with various banks and seven years with the Office of the Comptroller of the Currency, where he was a commissioned National Bank Examiner.
 He holds a B.S. in Accounting from Bucknell University and also held a license as a Certified Public Accountant in Pennsylvania.

-Emily Shearer is the Director of Client Services at Echo International.
+Emily Shearer is the Director of Client Services at Trustpoint.One.
 Emily’s involvement and passion for Habitat for Humanity started in undergraduate school with her Campus Chapter at Alfred University.
 She worked on many local projects and traveled every spring break to West Volusia County, FL. for Collegiate Challenges/Blitz Builds.

 Emily has been an active volunteer with Habitat for Humanity of Greater Pittsburgh since 2010 and is the Chair of the Family Services Working Group.
 She has been intricately involved in many aspects of Habitat for Humanity, both locally and State wide.
 Additionally, since 2014, Emily has served on the Board of Habitat for Humanity of Pennsylvania, where she manages the statewide communication efforts and serves on the conference committee.
 She is also active in Habitat for Humanity’s Global Village program.
-She's traveled to Brazil in 2013, Romania in 2015 and will go to Cambodia in 2017.
+She's traveled to Brazil in 2013, and Romania in 2015.

 Emily earned a B.A.
 Degree in Comparative Cultures and German from Alfred University and an M.S.
 Ed.
 Degree in English as a Second Language from Duquesne University.
 Before moving back to Pittsburgh at the end of 2009, Emily spent six years in Europe studying the German language and culture and teaching English in multiple schools and institutes in Austria, Slovakia, and Hungary.